Louis Reichardt: Scientific career

-Reichardt went to Harvard University for undergraduate work (1960–1964), was a Fulbright Scholar at St. John's College, Cambridge and received a PhD in Biochemistry from Stanford University in 1972.
+Reichardt went to Harvard University for undergraduate work (1960–1964), was a Fulbright Scholar at St. John's College, Cambridge and received a PhD in biochemistry from Stanford University in 1972.
 He was a research fellow at the University of Geneva and Harvard Medical School, before becoming a professor at The University of California, San Francisco.
-From 1988-2013, he served as co-Director and Director of the UCSF Neuroscience program, and from 2013-2020 he was Director of the Simons Foundation Autism Research Initiative.
+From 1988 to 2013, he served as co-director and director of the UCSF Neuroscience program, and from 2013 to 2020 he was director of the Simons Foundation Autism Research Initiative.
 He continued as an advisor for the foundation until the end of 2020.

 Reichardt was an investigator at Howard Hughes Medical Institute (1985–2007).
 He is a fellow of American Academy of Arts and Sciences.
 He was a co-founder of the journal Neuron, in 1988, with Lily Jan, A. James Hudspeth, Roger Nicoll, and Zach Hall.

 Arthur Lander, the UC Irvine developmental biologist, is one of his eminent students.